olimorris/persisted.nvim/README.md

 **Persisted** works well with plugins like `startify` or `dashboard`.
 It will never restore a session automatically, but you can of course write an autocmd that does exactly that.

-Some example keybindings are contained below:
+Some example keybindings for the plugins functions are contained below:
 ```lua
 -- restore the session for the current directory and current branch (if `git_use_branch` is enabled)
 vim.api.nvim_set_keymap("n", "<leader>qr", [[<cmd>lua require("persisted").load()<cr>]])